What is the difference between translation and interpretation?

 I’ve never worked with your company before.
 Can I obtain references?

 Yes, of course.
 After you’ve reviewed our estimate, we’ll be happy to request authorization from clients for whom we’ve provided similar services so that you may contact them directly.

 Yes, we can.
 Please let us know that you require a certified translation when you request an estimate.
 There is no additional charge for certification, but it is important for us to know that certification is required prior to beginning the project.
 We do, however, charge an additional fee for notarization.

 What is your payment policy?

 We generally require payment in advance for small projects and first-time clients.
 Depending on the complexity and nature of the project, we sometimes require a down payment.
 For clients who have established contracts or credit accounts with us, we will bill small projects upon completion.
 Long-term projects may be billed weekly.
-Our invoice terms are net 30, unless stated otherwise in the contract.

 What if I’m not satisfied with your work?